qcoyle/qcoyle.github.io/notes/relational-databases/relational-databases.md

 * Denoted by `.sqlite` files

-## Benefits of using a dedicated database server {#benefits-of-using-a-dedicated-database-server}
+## Benefits of using a dedicated database server